ResearchComputing/Documentation/docs/software/Containerizationon.md

 **Note:** As of 2019, there are presently two Singularity container registries.
 The former is Singularity Hub, described above, which is managed by Stanford University and Lawrence Berkeley National Laboratory.
 The latter is the Sylabs Singularity Container Library, which was created in late 2018 when Singularity was spun off into the private company Sylabs.
 Below we provide documentation on how to pull images from either repository, and on how to build images on Singularity Hub via Github, and in the Sylabs Singularity Container Library using their “Remote Builder” functionality.

-### Pulling Singularity Images
+### Pulling Images

 Because we cannot build our own Singularity images on HPC systems, we must instead bring our images over from another location.
-Pulling images from public repositories is often the easiest solution to this problem.
+Pulling images from public repositories is often the easiest method of using a containerized application.

-We can use the `singularity pull` command to remotely download our chosen image file.
+We can use the `apptainer pull` command to remotely download our chosen image file.
 The command requires the container registry we would like to use, followed by the repository’s name:

 ```
-singularity pull <container-registry>://<repository-name>
+apptainer pull <container-registry>://<repository-name>
 ```

 A container registry is simply a server that manages uploaded containers.
 Some examples of these container registries include Docker Hub, Singularity Hub, and the Singularity Container Library.